DFIR-HBG/ParseSnapchat/README.md

 # ParseSnapchat
-iOS Snapchat parser for chats and cached files
+iOS Snapchat parser for chats and cached files\
+Tested on Windows and Linux

+\
+install required libraries:\
+pip install -r requirements.txt\
+ccl_bplist and parse3 are included here since they are not avaliable from pip

+  \
 Usage:

 Extract /private/var/mobile/Containers/Data/Application/\<Snapchat-GUID-Folder>/